 - .
-Strong financial performance, with a 15% increase in total FFO over 1999 and a per-share FFO increase from \$2.89 per share (diluted) in 1999 to \$3.31 per share (diluted) in 2000. - .
-Boston Properties' total return of 46% for fiscal year 2000 outperformed the Morgan Stanley REIT index total return of 26.8%. - .
-Continued growth through \$81.7 million in new acquisitions, \$1.22 billion in developments in progress and \$113 million in developments placed in service. - .
-The closing of a public offering of approximately 17 million shares of our common stock for an aggregate value of approximately \$668 million.
+An 8% actual increase in total FFO over 2000 and a per-share FFO increase from \$3.31 per share (diluted) in 2000 to \$3.57 per share (diluted) in 2001. - .
+Continued growth through \$755 million in new acquisitions, \$1.80 billion in developments in progress and \$188 million in developments placed in service

 The Compensation Committee intends that aggregate cash compensation (base salary plus bonus) will be at approximately the 75th percentile of cash compensation paid by comparable companies in the event that target performance is achieved.
-In recognition of the achievements of Boston Properties as described above and the individual performance of each named executive officer, the Compensation Committee awarded cash bonuses to the named executive officers other than Mr. Zuckerman and Mr. Linde for the year ended December 31, 2000 as follows: Mr. Burke, \$325,000; Mr. Ritchey, \$365,000; Mr. Pester, \$350,000; and Mr. Selsam, \$324,000.
+Reflecting the actual performance of Boston Properties as described above and the individual performance of each named executive officer, the Compensation Committee awarded cash bonuses to the named executive officers other than Mr. Zuckerman and Mr. Edward H. Linde for the year ended December 31, 2001 as follows: Mr. Burke, \$211,750; Mr. Ritchey, \$220,000; and Mr. Douglas T. Linde, \$210,000.

 3. Stock Options and Stock Grants.
-While recognizing that cash bonus awards provide rewards for positive short-term performance, the Compensation Committee believes that awards of stock options or stock grants provide longterm incentive compensation to executive officers that is aligned directly with the achievement of enhanced value for stockholders through an appreciating stock price.
+While recognizing that cash bonus awards provide rewards for positive short-term performance, the Compensation Committee believes that awards of stock options or stock grants provide long-term incentive compensation to executive officers that is aligned directly with the achievement of enhanced value for stockholders through an appreciating stock price.
 The Compensation Committee intends to grant stock options and/or stock grants annually on the basis of Boston Properties' performance and regional and individual contributions to the success of its performance.
-Based on the Compensation Committee's review of Boston Properties' overall performance, regional performance and individual performance for 2000, on January 18, 2001, the Compensation Committee granted Messrs.
-Burke, Ritchey, Pester and Selsam options to purchase 75,000, 112,500, 82,500 and 56,250 shares of common stock, respectively, at the then market price of \$40.75 per share.
-One third of these options become exercisable on each of the first, second and third anniversary of the date of grant.
+Based on the Compensation Committee's review of Boston Properties' overall performance, regional performance and individual performance for 2001, on January 17, 2002, the Compensation Committee granted Messrs.
+Burke, Ritchey, and D. Linde options to purchase 75,000, 112,500, and 112,500 shares of common stock, respectively, at the then market price of \$37.70 per share.
+One-third of these options become exercisable on each of the first, second and third anniversary of the date of grant.
 In addition, the Compensation Committee granted restricted stock to Messrs.
-Burke, Ritchey, Pester and Selsam of 3,571, 5,357, 3,929 and 2,679 shares, respectively.
-One fifth of the restricted stock will vest on each of the first, second, third, fourth and fifth anniversary of the date of grant.
-The Compensation

-Committee began making restricted stock grants for fiscal year 1999 and has continued to make restricted stock grants to our executives because the Compensation Committee is concerned about retaining our executive talent.
+Burke, Ritchey, and D. Linde of 3,571, 5,357, and 5,357 shares, respectively.
+One-fifth of the restricted stock will vest on each of the first, second, third, fourth and fifth anniversary of the date of grant.
+The Compensation Committee began making restricted stock grants for fiscal year 1999 and has continued to make restricted stock grants to our executives because the Compensation Committee is concerned about retaining our executive talent.
 Restricted stock can deliver more value to our executives than options, and when combined with a five-year vesting schedule, can serve as a retention tool.